 - Aggregate mining activities management: Coordinate permitting and environmental review to minimize potential impacts on groundwater and surface water while maintaining local supplies at reasonable cost.

 BALMM meets every other month to discuss current issues and plan projects.
-The MPCA publishes a newsletter, BALMM Currents, to announce the meeting agenda and keep members informed of current events related to water quality.
+Contact MPCA Watershed Project Manager Emily Zanon for the agenda and participation details.

 - Area 7 Minnesota Soil and Water Conservation Districts Association